 - Once you have gotten off the plane, an AEC staff member will be waiting for you at the gate with a sign that reads: UNIVERSITY OF KANSAS WELCOMES SUMMER HUMPHREY FELLOWS.

 - The staff member will help you find your luggage and catch the next shuttle to Lawrence.
 In some cases, you may need to wait at the airport for an hour or so.

 - The staff member will have a welcome packet full of information for you and will be happy to answer any questions you have while you wait.

-- If you have a delay at any point on your journey, please contact Marie Osterhaus at (316) 734-0375.
+- If you have a delay at any point on your journey, please contact Geri Lamer at 785-764-2781.
 She will reschedule you on a later shuttle and make sure a staff member meets you when you land.

 - There will also be an AEC staff member at the residence hall where you will be living to help you get checked in when you arrive in Lawrence.